openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

     &request_uri=https%3A%2F%2Fclient.example.org%2F567545564
 ```

-The following is a non-normative example of the Authorization Response that is sent via an HTTPS POST request to the Verifier's Response Endpoint:
+The following is a non-normative example of the Authorization Response that is sent via an HTTP POST request to the Verifier's Response Endpoint:

 ```
   POST /post HTTP/1.1